outshift-open/hax/README.md

 - **Reusable UI Components:** Pre-built components for common interaction patterns (e.g., confidence indicators, decision logs, action asks).
 - **HAX Playbooks:** Pre-defined behavioral patterns for agents to follow in specific scenarios.
 - **Looped-In-Human (LIH) Mechanisms:** Tools for agents to involve humans in decision-making when needed.

+## CLI Usage

+The HAX SDK includes a CLI to `init` setup, `add` components, and more.

+To get started with the CLI, see the [CLI README](cli/README.md) for installation and usage instructions.

 ## Roadmap